rawnly/splash-cli/.github/CONTRIBUTING.md

 Put everything inside a `.env` file in the root dir of the project (a template is available here: [`.env.example`][env_example])

 Then you can start play with the code.
-Have fun ✌️
+Have fun ✌️ (we use [YARN](https://yarnpkg.com))

 ## Explanation:

 #### Add a new flag
 To add flags and arguments you should do something like this:
 > :warn: You maybe would change the params somewhere else, that's ok.
 If you need help please create a new issue

 ##### Example